smsohan/smsohan.github.com/source/_posts/2020-02-08-working-with-me.markdown

 __Writing__ is a great thought exercise and good write-up scales infinitely.
 Let's write and rewrite our thoughts, specially when we're unclear about those.

+__Standup comedies, biography, soccer, politics, investment, tech, leadership, Netflix, movies, and similar topics__ are cool.
+Sorry, not much of a Hockey or Basket Ball fan.
+Mostly a passive music listener and happy to listen whatever is on radio or a YouTube playlist.

 If you have a similar list, I'd be happy to read and respect it.
 Please send along.